New Zealand: Commerce Commission

 In June, the government announced its intention to give the Commission the power to conduct market studies.
 At the same time, the government proposed to repeal the cease-and-desist regime and replace it with enforceable undertakings.

 Mergers and acquisitions

-Clearance applications decided in the past three years have increased compared with the previous three years, but they are still down from pre-global financial crisis levels.
-Our merger work increasingly involves multiple markets and rapidly changing technologies.
-For example, the proposed Vodafone New Zealand and Sky Network Television merger raises issues concerning fast-moving technology markets.
-Likewise, the proposed Fairfax NZ and NZME merger focuses on the implications of content and advertising increasingly migrating from print to mobile formats.
+Both the Sky/Vodafone and NZME/Fairfax merger cases involved multiple markets and rapidly changing technologies.
+For example, the proposed Vodafone New Zealand and Sky Network Television merger raised issues concerning fast-moving technology markets.
+Likewise, the proposed Fairfax NZ and NZME merger focused on the implications of content and advertising increasingly migrating from print to mobile formats.